 Considering these challenges, Lanakila Disability Services has created several programs designed to lower the barriers to employment for aspiring individuals with disabilities.
 With an individualized approach, Lanakila Disability Services helps folks with disabilities by providing access to workshops, skills training, and even job coaching.
 One such program is the Summer Youth Paid Work Experience Program.
-This program connects high school students with local employers to offer them hands-on, real-world experience in a job, regardless of their disability.
+This program connects high school students with local employers to offer them hands-on, real-world experience in a job – not in spite of their differences, but including their differences.
 The program collaborates with several local businesses and organizations such as the Bishop Museum, Party City, and Hawaiian Pie Company, to name a few.
 To gain a better understanding of the program’s impact, we sat down with some of these businesses to learn about their experiences with the program.

 “To start off, why did you participate in our program?”

 Bishop Museum: We are always open to building and maintaining relationships with other organizations in the community.